 While in advertising the message must sell or all creativity is wasted, Shaun saw that in screenprinting, the medium of the workingman’s artist, was a platform from which a designer can become successful without the need for a big budget, a corporate job, or the backing of business clientele as a freelancer.
 In 1986, in a co-creative effort with his wife, design pARTner Chrissie Terpstra, they set about screenprinting Teeshirts on the kitchen table in their flat, then selling them direct from a stall on summer weekends at the Christchurch Arts Centre Market.

 Screenprinting had been a passion since he had been encouraged to take it up as a hobby as a teen by his dad.
 The response to their designs at the market affirmed that screenprinting is the people’s art, and he saw that in an era of mass production and consumption, the handmade and precious are symbols of rebellion.

-Designing cool stuff in-house and freelance in the Surface Active design studio developed his digital design disciplines and skills.
+Designing cool stuff in-house and freelance work developed his digital design disciplines and skills.